Cindy-xdZhang/Software-Renderer/README.md

 # Software-Renderer
  This is a Software implemented graphics pipeline/ray-tracing system.
+ If you are interesting or have any question please email me or make a issue, I will try my best to help you!
+ The logistic of algorithms is based on book:Fundamental of Computer Graphics.

 ### 1.1 Software-implemented simple ray-tracing system
 > + Model transformation:Rotation, Scale, Translate in x, y, z direction, Reset Object position
 > + Camera transformation: movement, zoom in zoom out